wxmanager/Atomizer-Lite/README.md

 # Atomizer

-A Open source python text editor
+A Minimalistic customizable python based text editor, enjoy the ✨ Minimalism ✨ and customize the editor to your hearts content!